 12. Has the Club had to borrow money?

-Yes – the Club has borrowed $750k from the Portsea SLSC Foundation, which it is required to repay.
+Yes – the Club has borrowed $750k, which it is required to repay.
 The Club also has a loan facility from Westpac, which it is yet to draw down.